11AnJo/instagram_dm/README.md

 # Instagram Direct Message Bot

 This script provides a way to automate sending direct messages on Instagram using the Selenium library in Python.
-The script supports logging in with two-factor authentication and utilizes a custom User class to manage the user account.
+The script supports chrome profiles for saving logged in account and utilizes a custom User class to manage the user account.

 ## Dependencies